 The New Nike Metcon 5 vs. the Nike Metcon 4

 Nike's main focus in the new Metcon was to increase flexibility and running performance on the already stellar Metcon 4.
 They kept the chain-link pattern on the upper and raised the peak to cover more surface area on rope climbs.
 Although the Metcon 4 was already good for lifting, Nike widened the heel for added stability on the 5 and included a "Hyperlift Insert" coming in at 6mm to raise the heel for maximum loads.
+The tongue provides more cushioning, and the outsole rubber is now stickier at the forefoot and reportedly more durable at the heel.

-Additionally, you can check out the differences here, with the new Metcon 5 on the left and the Metcon 4 we tested on the right.
+Check out the differences here, with the new Metcon 5 on the left and the Metcon 4 we tested on the right.

 The Metcon is one of the most solid CrossFit shoes for heavy lifting.
 Most hybrid style shoes designed to handle CrossFit workouts are often too soft or lack the support to take on heavier loads.
 We were able to keep the Metcons firmly planted as we screwed our feet into the ground.